 The policy of the college in cases of violation of federal, state, county, or city laws is to state the facts to the appropriate, duly constituted authorities and to press neither for, nor interfere with, investigation, trial and punishment.
 Separate action by the college for violation of college rules will be conducted without reference to the action of other authorities.

 Interim Removal from Class, Laboratory, or Instructional Facility

 A faculty member or appropriate staff/administrative personnel may temporarily bar a student from attending class or using an instructional facility, where conduct may violate college conduct rules.
-Immediate referral of the student to the campus dean shall occur.
+Immediate referral of the student to the Dean of Student Life and Conduct shall occur.

 Interim Suspension: Clear and Present Danger

 When a student’s conduct poses a clear, present, and immediate threat of harm to him or herself, others, or to college property, the college reserves the right to effect an interim suspension of the student.
 The college will hold a plenary (full) discipline hearing on the matter within a reasonable period of time.

 Disciplinary action may be initiated by a complaint in writing filed by any member of the college community, including members of the faculty and student body.